Vialon17/LearningNote/MySQL/MySQL.md

 ## About MySQL

-There usually have two type of databases: `SQL(Sequel)` and `noSQL` in computer system, here has a table showing the difference:
+There usually have two type of databases: `SQL(Sequel)` and `NoSQL` in computer system, here has a table showing the difference:
   | **Relational Databases(SQL)** | **Non-Relational Databases(No-SQL)** |
   |:----:|:---:|
   | Organize data into one or more tables | Organize data is anythong but a traditional table |